offsoc/ReplaceHexPatcher/docs/docs_EN.md

     - In fact, such `Replace()` functions find sections that match the search patterns and in these sections, starting from the first byte, insert bytes from the replacement pattern with byte overwriting (that is, not inserting bytes between others, but with overwriting).
 This is not a byte swap.
     - Therefore, it is semantically correct to call such functions as "search for addresses of search patterns with insertion of replacement patterns with overwriting."
 Simply put - `OverwriteBytesAtPatternPositions()`
     - Why then does the word "Replace" appear in the name of the project and it is often said about replacing bytes rather than inserting and overwriting them into the found positions?
 Because the phrase "byte search and replacement", in my opinion, is a historically well-established expression and most hex patch tools do exactly byte search and replacement (for example, `perl` or `sed`) and in most cases they do this only if the search and replacement patterns are the same length.
+6. If I only have search patterns and I want to check if they are in certain files, can I do this using this utility?
+    - Yes, but since the tools presented are designed to work with search + replace patterns, you will need to add replacement patterns to your search patterns. hex replacement patterns in this case can be absolutely any, for example, just the hex value `00`.
+    - Of course, you will also need to use the appropriate argument or template flag.
+If you only need to search using the core script `ReplaceHexBytesAll.ps1`, then use the `-onlyCheckOccurrences` argument, and if you use a wrapper like "data in template", then add the `CHECK_OCCURRENCES_ONLY` flag to the template
+7. Why do I need the `build.cmd` file?
+Do I need to compile something?
+    - You don't need to compile anything, and you don't need to build or install dependencies either.
+The `build.cmd` file is only needed when testing the code written in the `HexHandler.cs` - C# file.
+    - If you run `build.cmd`, it will compile the files `Launcher.cs` and `HexHandler.cs` in the same folder into a file `HexTool.exe`.
+If the compilation has occurred and the exe file has been created, then there are no errors in the C# code.
+    - In other words, this file is used exclusively to check for errors in the C# code by compiling it.